 I follow a bunch of animal and nature publications, and recently the phrase ‘zombie ants,’ kept popping up in my feed.
 I decided to do a little digging and discovered that there’s a type of fungi - Ophiocordyceps - whose life cycle involves infecting ants that walk across its spores with fungal cells that infiltrate the ant’s central nervous system and essentially take over the ant.
 Once they have the ant under their control, they make the ant climb a plant stalk, bite down on a leaf, and then grow more of the fungus from the ant’s body to then spread more of its spores, overflowing the region with more potential fungus and zombie-ants.

 It seems a lot like the way hacker groups steal their information from large companies and even governments.
 They attack websites and services using botnets made up of thousands of Internet of Things devices.
 These gadgets have been turned into “zombies” that do their master’s bidding by malicious software (malware).
 Defending our networks and products from becoming part of these armies is a daunting task as software exploits can come in all shapes and sizes.
-Luckily for us, though, there is one vulnerability that is often used which we can protect against: buffer overflow.
+Luckily for us, though, there is one vulnerability that is often used which we can protect against: buffer overflow vulnerabilities.
 This error allows hackers to inject their code into our PCB’s memory and then execute it.
 Careful programming can reduce the risk posed by buffer overflow, and following IoT security best practices can limit attackers ability to attempt buffer overflow.

 What is Buffer Overflow

 Buffer overflow was first widely acknowledged during the “Code Red” attacks in 2001.
-These assaults used buffer overflow in Windows to take control of computers, one version infecting hundreds of thousands of machines in a matter of hours.
+These assaults used buffer overflow vulnerabilities in Windows to take control of computers, one version infecting hundreds of thousands of machines in a matter of hours.
 Once infected those computers were then used to launch a distributed denial-of-service (DDoS) attack on the White House.
 Since that time buffer overflow has become one of the methods of choice for hacker groups seeking to infect devices.
 In order to defend against this vulnerability, it’s important to understand how it works and why it poses a particular threat to the IoT.

 This kind of error occurs when a program tries to write a value that is too large into a buffer.
 A buffer is simply a piece of memory allocated for certain values.
 When the program attempts to fill it with more data than it can hold, the buffer “overflows” into other sections of memory.
 This usually results in a system crash but can also open the door for hackers to gain access to the system.
-Hackers can use a buffer overflow to do two things: inject their code into a system and run the injected code.
+Hackers can use buffer overflow vulnerabilities to do two things: inject their code into a system and run the injected code.
 The first can be quite complicated and is system dependent.
 The second, however, is quite easy to understand.
 If malware has been inserted into memory and the hacker knows where it is, they can simply overflow the buffer next to it in order to run that program.

 The Weak Links Targeted by Buffer Overflow